 To meet PESB’s objective of strengthening educator recruitment, preparation programs, and employment, PESB administers various grants and programs.
 These programs have the goal of making a career in teaching more accessible to a wider variety of people through targeted outreach and recruitment.

-PESB also maintains information about pilot programs and innovative grants like the Bilingual Educators Initiative, Collaborative Schools for Innovation and Success, Pilot to Policy Grant, Teaching Equity Grant, Alternative Route Block Grant, and the “Grow Your Own” initiative.
+PESB also maintains information about pilot programs and innovative grants like the Bilingual Educators Initiative, Collaborative Schools for Innovation and Success, Advancing Equity Grant, Teaching Equity Grant, Alternative Route Block Grant, and the “Grow Your Own” initiative.

-Higher education institutions, community colleges, and other non-profit organizations who are approved by PESB to operate an alternative routes to certification program can apply for the alternative route to teaching block grant to provide funding for Alternative Route preparation programs, districts, and candidate scholarships engaging grow your own teacher strategies to address district need.
+Higher education institutions, community colleges, and other non-profit organizations who are approved by PESB to operate an Alternative Routes to Certification program can apply for the Aalternative Route to Teaching Block Grant to provide funding for alternative route preparation programs, districts, and candidate scholarships engaging grow your own teacher strategies to address district need.

 PESB maintains a list of institutions currently offering alternative route programs.